marioortizmanero/nullderef.com/content/blog/plugin-abi-stable/index.md

 <a name="_safer_ffi"></a>
 ### Safer FFI

-If you don't like any of the solutions listed in this article, and you're going to end up writing the plugin interfaces by hand, you might be interested in {% crate safer_ffi %}.
+If you don't like any of the solutions listed in this article, and you're going to end up writing the plugin interfaces by hand, you might be interested in {% crate "safer_ffi" %}.

 All this crate provides is a set of procedural macros to make FFI interfacing an easier and safer task.
 With it, you'll be able to get rid of lots of `extern "C"` and `unsafe` instances in your code, which can get out of hands in larger codebases.
 Its documentation is excellent, you can check out [its book](https://getditto.github.io/safer_ffi/) for more information.